ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 # How IPFS works

-Data in <VueCustomTooltip label="InterPlanetary File System"  abbreviation is-small>IPFS</VueCustomTooltip> is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as a server address (location addressing).
-Various subsystems in IPFS are responsible for addressing, routing, and transferring content-addressed data.
+Data in <VueCustomTooltip label="InterPlanetary File System"  abbreviation is-small>IPFS</VueCustomTooltip> is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as an IP address (location addressing).

+The three key responsibilities of the IPFS subsystems:
+- **Representing and addressing data**
+- **Routing data**
+- **Transferring data**

+It should be noted that while these are the key responsibilities,  IPFS's functionality spans beyond these three.

 :::callout